Updated with New Information On

 If your coffee tastes bitter no matter how fresh it is or what you do, it may come down to the coffee to water ratio.
 Too much coffee and too little water will make strong, often bitter, coffee.

 First thing in the morning, or in the middle of an afternoon when your energy is dragging, it’s easiest to just eyeball the amount of coffee or use a scoop.
 Those methods will get the coffee into your body faster, but they won’t necessarily result in the best-tasting cup.
-A kitchen scale is the most accurate way to measure your coffee.
-This way you’re measuring grams and the density of the coffee beans won’t come into play, skewing the flavor of your drink.
+A kitchen coffee scale is the most accurate way to measure your coffee.
+This way you’re measuring grams and the density of the coffee beans won’t come into play, skewing the flavor compounds of your drink.

 Two beans that look the same on the outside could have very different densities.
 The only way to address this when you’re making coffee is to measure with a scale.
 The denser beans, when measurements are eyeballed or scooped straight into the filter, could result in a more bitter cup of coffee.
 Once you’re happy with the way your coffee tastes, always shoot for the same number of grams to ensure consistency from pot to pot, and of course, keep the amount of water the same.